"}}]}

 Is a trench coat good for commuting?

-Yes, but the type of trench coat matters.
-A traditional cotton trench can become heavy and saturated in the rain.
-A modern commuter trench coat, made with technical waterproof fabric, sealed seams, and a functional hood, is one of the best outerwear choices for commuting.
-It offers protection, style, and practicality.
+Yes, but the type matters.
+A technical waterproof fabric with sealed seams and a hood is one of the best choices for commuting, offering protection and practicality.

 What's the difference between a waterproof and water-resistant trench coat?

-A water-resistant coat can handle light mist for a short time before water soaks through.
-A waterproof trench coat is constructed with impermeable fabric and sealed seams to provide a complete barrier against heavy, sustained rain, guaranteeing you and your clothes stay dry.
+Water-resistant coats handle light mist briefly.
+A waterproof trench uses impermeable fabric and sealed seams to provide a complete barrier against heavy rain.

 pillar